StoneyDSP/Cpp/README.md

     008FF8B8 - member &value = 008FF8B8
     008FF8B8 - member size in bytes = 4

-Our next Float shall be initialized to the value of a pre-existing Float (which we named "a" in our previous example:
+Our next Float shall be initialized to the value of a pre-existing Float (which we named "a" in our previous example):

     {
         Float b = a;
     }

 Terminal output: